sergiorico/backend/docs/api.rst

 .. http:get:: /v1/admin

-   Returns 200 if current session user is admin.
+   Check if current user (via session token) is an admin.

+   :statuscode 200: user is an admin
+   :statuscode 401: user is not logged in
+   :statuscode 403: user is not an admin

 .. http:get:: /v1/admin/pending